-Even though you neither never had diabetes nor are at are at risk to developing one (obesity, the absence of physical activity, family history…), because you are pregnant, you may develop silent diabetes that compromises your health and that of your future baby.
+Even though you neither never had diabetes nor are at risk to developing one (obesity, the absence of physical activity, family history…), because you are pregnant, you may develop silent diabetes that compromises your health and that of your future baby.
+So let’s see, are pregnant women at a higher risk to develop diabetes?

 What is gestational diabetes?